simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 - **~10% of cameras** are funded through federal grants or partnerships

 *This means many cameras are **privately owned but accessible to law enforcement**, creating a surveillance infrastructure that bypasses traditional oversight mechanisms.*

+{{< figure src="flock-safety-camera-nationwide-deployment-map.webp" alt="A map of the United States showing the widespread geographic distribution of Flock Safety ALPR cameras" >}}

 ______